Digald/mtga-pathway/README.md

 rawData: {
     cards: // Array of raw arena id's and quantity from the log file
     path: // Saved path to user's log file
-}
+    isRunning: // boolean to check if app is running or off }

 mtgaCardData: {